 The Decisive Force

-is the land-based arm of the S.A.F. and is the largest branch by numbers, with 3 combined Arms Divisions, 2 Operational Reserve Divisions and an Island Defence Force.
+The Singapore Army is the land-based arm of the S.A.F. and is the largest branch by numbers, with 3 combined Arms Divisions, 2 Operational Reserve Divisions and an Island Defence Force.
 It also includes the largest pool of Operationally Ready National Servicemen, i.e. men who have already completed their obligatory 2-year full time service.
 This is because most of the conscripts in the S.A.F. are streamed into the Army right out of Basic Military Training.

 Under the Army are the eight main Combat Arms: